Structuring Terraform code and generating architecture diagrams with nanobanana pro is very efficient.

 Repomix installation

-Prompt to generate an architecture diagram
+A prompt to generate an architecture diagram.

-task:Create architecture diagram images using Nanobanana Pro.
+task:Create an image of the architecture diagram using Nanobanana Pro.

 background: